Onlineberatung/.github/CONTRIBUTING.md

 * [React](https://reactjs.org/)

 ## How do I make a contribution?
 Never made an open source contribution before?
 Wondering how contributions work in the in our project?
-Here's a quick rundown!
+Here's a quick rundown:

 1. Find an issue that you are interested in addressing or a feature that you would like to add.
 2. Fork the repository associated with the issue to your local GitHub organization.
 This means that you will have a copy of the repository under your-GitHub-username/repository-name.